mimya2008/QAP-2---SQL-and-PostgreSQL-Mastery/README.md

 # QAP-2---SQL-and-PostgreSQL-Mastery
 This repository is made for QAP2 of Database: SQL.
-Problem 1 has been updated
+Problem 1 has been updated.
+Problem 2 has been updated